mattleonard16/csen174ridesharecomparsion/README.md

 Ride Comparison App

-This app provides accurate price and time estimates across Uber, Lyft, and traditional taxi services by leveraging historical ride data.
-Rather than relying on restricted APIs, it uses statistical modeling based on collected ride information to predict costs for any route.
+This app provides real-time price and time estimates across Uber, Lyft, and traditional taxi services by directly integrating with the official rideshare APIs.
+By connecting to Uber and Lyft's developer platforms, the system delivers accurate, up-to-the-minute pricing based on current demand, traffic conditions, and driver availability.
-The system calculates estimates by analyzing distance, time of day, day of week, and known surge conditions.
-Results are presented with confidence intervals to account for pricing variability.
-Users can contribute their own ride data to continuously improve prediction accuracy, view price trends over time, and save frequent routes for quick comparison.
-The lightweight Flask-based web interface includes an interactive map for selecting pickup and dropoff locations.
+The application calculates precise estimates using the same data that powers the official apps, including distance, time of day, surge pricing factors, and vehicle type availability.
+Results are presented in an easy-to-compare format that helps users make informed transportation decisions.
+The lightweight Flask-based web interface includes an interactive map for selecting pickup and dropoff locations, with the ability to save frequent routes for quick access.